matheusbloise/docker-multi-stage-php-nginx/README.md

 ### Local or dev environments

-To use it locally you have to run docker-compose and the project will start in development mode, this mode will be used both for local development and for the development environment.
+To use it locally you have to run docker-compose and the project will start in development mode.
+This mode will be used both for local development and for the development environment.

 ```bash
     docker-compose up